mjs001/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document object model, allows you to access and update everything about a document

 2. What is an event?

+things that happen to the html, can be something the browser does or something the user does, examples: html page loaded, a button was clicked

 3. What is an event listener?

+something that waits for an event to occur, a user clicking the mouse or pressing a key on the keyboard

 4. Why would we convert a NodeList into an Array?

+because its harder to manipulate as an object, its much easier to convert to a array and minipulate it then

 5. What is a component?
+a container for resusable code

 ### Git Set up